 Reducing arterial stiffness could reduce risk of dementiaDecember 6th, 2018

-It is still unknown exactly how arterial stiffness leads to dementia but it is thought that healthy, elastic arteries cushion some pressure of the blood travelling towards the brain.
-A possible theory linking raised blood pressure and dementia include the fact that high blood pressure is associated with mini stokes- symptoms of this often go unnoticed.
+- A possible theory linking raised blood pressure and dementia include the fact that high blood pressure is associated with mini stokes- symptoms of this often go unnoticed.

 Dr Abell said: “It is important to emphasise that this is observational, population-level research and so these findings do not translate directly into implications for individual patients.
 There is plenty of evidence to suggest that maintaining a healthy blood pressure in middle age is important for both your heart and your brain later in life.
 Anyone who is concerned about their blood pressure levels should consult their GP.”